Wickedlolz/messanger-lite/README.md

 # messenger-lite
-Simple messenger chat with vanilla javascript, REST and database.
+Simple messenger chat with vanilla javascript, AJAX and Firebase as database.